denten-books/plain-text/proposal.md

 device and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content, intelligence and its imitation.

-Two rich intellectual histories collide on the pages of the **third chapter**
-chapter: one, the material history of formatting as a concept in computer science and the other, the intellectual history of form in literary theory.
+Two rich intellectual histories collide on the pages of the **third chapter**: one, the material history of formatting as a concept in computer science and the other, the intellectual history of form in literary theory.
 Format emerges as a concept that mediates between form understood as internal "rules for construction" and form understood as "external shape."
 The formatting layer transforms one type of structure, a series of bits arranged into tracks and sectors, into another, letters arranged into sentences and paragraphs.
 I draw a short history of text formats that commences with several "control characters" limited in function to actions like "carriage return" or "stop transmission."
 With time, the formatting layer encompassed all manner of machine instruction, including structures of governance like "digital rights management" and "copy protection."
 A manufacturer's ability to censor or to surveil electronic books is contained within the formatting layer.